A review: Delio’s impact investing roundtableSam Roberts

-Our most recent roundtable event centred around the theme of impact investing.
+Our most recent roundtable event centred around the theme of impact investing in private markets.
 We primarily focused on the subject of raising capital for impact investments from ultra-high net worth (UHNW) and family office investors which sparked some very interesting sub-topics of discussion.

 Check out the recap of the event below and don’t hesitate to get in touch if you have any questions.